TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Experiments

-Mistral-7B-Instruct starts from substantially higher baseline harmfulness (untampered StrongREJECT 0.65 vs.\ 0.33 for Mistral-7B-Base; based on manual analysis in Appendix~\ref{sec:manual_analysis}, the difference is likely driven by the base model's poor instruction-following) and also reaches among the highest post-tampering harmfulness levels ($\text{SR}_{\max} = 0.89$).
+Mistral-7B-Instruct starts from substantially higher baseline harmfulness (untampered StrongREJECT {0.64} vs.\ {0.31} for Mistral-7B-Base; based on manual analysis\fullonly{ in Appendix~\ref{sec:manual_analysis}}, the difference is likely driven by the base model's poor instruction-following) and also reaches among the highest post-tampering harmfulness levels ($\text{SR}_{\max} = {0.90}$).
 Because baseline behavior differs sharply between these variants, this pattern reflects both weaker initial safety and high achievable post-attack harmfulness, rather than purely increased susceptibility to tampering.

-Among defense-augmented models, Triplet and TAR both reduce post-tampering harmfulness relative to the original Llama-3-8B-Instruct that they augment.
-Triplet achieves a substantially lower average malicious harmfulness (difference relative to undefended Llama-3-8B-Instruct $\Delta\text{SR}_{\text{mal-avg}} = 0.25$), but a similar worst-case score ($\Delta\text{SR}_{\max} = 0.01$) while largely preserving utility.
-TAR reduces worst-case harmfulness to ($\Delta\text{SR}_{\max} = 0.21$), however, we found that even without any tampering it incurs a larger utility cost, with MMLU-Pro dropping to approximately 0.16 compared to 0.44 for both Triplet and the base model.
-Although 8 percentage points of that MMLU-Pro drop is from worse instruction-following (not following the requested answer format), the remaining drop comes from the TAR model answering questions incorrectly (Appendix~\ref{app:tar-mmlu-degradation}).
-Taken together, these results show that tamper resistance is not solely a function of parameter count: post-training choices, instruction tuning, and alignment-stage defenses materially affect the level of harmful behavior that can be elicited under realistic tampering.
+Among defense-augmented models, {alignment-stage defenses generally fail to reduce post-tampering harmfulness, though CRL and TAR show partial improvements}.
+CRL achieves {lower benign-attack harmfulness ($\text{SR}_{\text{ben-avg}} = 0.26$ vs.\ $0.35$ for undefended Llama-3-8B-Instruct), but largely matches the undefended baseline under malicious attacks ($\text{SR}_{\text{mal-avg}} = 0.85$ vs.\ $0.85$; $\text{SR}_{\max} = 0.87$ vs.\ $0.88$)}.
+TAR reduces worst-case harmfulness by $\Delta\text{SR}_{\max} = {0.12}$, however, we found that it incurs a large utility cost, with the untampered TAR model's MMLU-Pro score dropping to approximately {0.18} compared to {$\approx 0.45$} for both CRL and the undefended model.
+Although 8 percentage points of that MMLU-Pro drop is from worse instruction following (not following the requested answer format), the remaining drop comes from the TAR model answering questions incorrectly\fullonly{ (Appendix~\ref{app:tar-mmlu-degradation})}.